momangens-sociala/momangen/privacy-policy.md

 ---
 title: Privacy Policy
 description: >-
-  How I handle the information you submit through my contact form and what i do with cookies.
+  How Momangen handle the information you submit through the contact form and what we do with cookies.
 image: /siteicon.png
 layout: infopages